-When it comes to subliminal messages in Disney movies, there’s always going to be controversial views.
-Personally, I find the adult-based hidden messages funny.
+When it comes to subliminal messages in Disney movies, there are always going to be controversial views.
+Personally, I find the adult-based hidden messages funny like for sites like kasyna bez depozytu, that also make me smile.
 Here’s the thing: The Disney subliminal messages are just the animator’s way of having a little bit of fun (trying to sneak something hidden that’s highly inappropriate into a children’s film).
 But, there’s a reason these animated movies have a “U” (universal) rating.
-Either way, they are either Disney trying to stick it to the man, or viewers’ imaginations…
+Either way, they are either Disney trying to stick it to the man, or viewers’ imaginations.

 The Little Mermaid: The Phallic Palace

 On copies of The Little Mermaid it seems that one of the castle’s spires resembles who looks like a phallus – hence The Phallic Palace.
 It was reported that an angry artist tried to sneak in the phallic as a way of revenge after he heard news of his upcoming redundancy.
 The artists have since stated that he wasn’t about to lose his job and the cover was due to a time frame he had to abide by – the coincidence of the resemblance was just unlucky…apparently.

 In 2002, The Lion King was re-released in the cinema for a limited time only.
 During its time in the cinema the movie made £1,385,481 ($1,825,849) on the opening weekend.
 At first glance, the movie post looks quite innocent as it depicts Simba.
 But on closer inspection, does that look like a semi-naked girl wearing what seems to be a thong?
 Either a very cleverly placed Disney hidden message, or simple too many people with dirty minds?